 Depression in women is a serious health problem that often coincides with addiction and the abuse of drugs and alcohol.
 When depression and addiction coexist, it is referred to as a dual diagnosis, and both problems must be treated together to achieve wellness and recovery.
 Depression is the most common dual diagnosis that co-occurs with substance abuse in women.

 The following is a list of important things to know about depression in women.

 - One in four women will suffer from a severe form of depression compared to only one in eight men.

 - Depression in women is a problem that rarely gets the treatment necessary.
 In fact, less than half of all women who suffer from depression will seek treatment.

 - According to the National Institute of Mental Health (NIMH), research shows that one out of three women suffering from depression in the United States will also suffer from some form of substance abuse.

 - New studies show that if left untreated, the symptoms of depression in women get worse the older they get.
 This was shown to be true even in cases where symptoms of alcoholism improved.
 This is part of why it is so important to treat both addiction and depression in women.

 - According to the NIMH, depression in women is most often caused by one of or a combination of genetics, chemicals and hormones, premenstrual dysphoric disorder, postpartum depression, menopause and stress factors.

-Destination Hope: The Women’s Program is a substance abuse rehab program that specializes in dual diagnosis treatment.
+Destination Hope is a substance abuse rehab program that specializes in dual diagnosis treatment.
 We understand the importance of treating additional issues such as depression in women.